The first step to becoming a successful business continuity (BC) solution provider is clearing up some confusion.

 5A “garbage bin” approach or a checklist doesn’t constitute a viable business continuity plan.

 Bedsole warns MSPs and VARs not to “fall for a worthless plan.”
 He refers to one type of plan with little value as a “garbage bin” that includes everything the author has ever seen or heard, dumped into hundreds of pages of text.
 Bedsole says the problem with this plan is that “users can’t figure out where to go when the sky is falling.”

 Another type of plan with limited value, which is common in the industry, is the checklist.
 These plans have a business distribution responsibility during a disaster, providing users with line items to accomplish.
 But a line item on a list rarely conveys all of the information the user needs – which could be an entire chapter in a plan – and there is often no coordination among the people using the checklists.

-A more intelligent strategy is offering an end-to-end solution that includes insights from experts who know the issues and helps to build the plan based on experience rather than something a plan author reads in publications.
+A more intelligent strategy offers an end-to-end solution that includes insights from experts who know the issues and helps build the plan based on experience rather than something a plan author reads in publications.
 MSPs and VARs can build expertise by hiring in-house talent or partnering with providers who specialize in BC.

 6The real BC challenges have never been with technology.

 Business continuity solutions are not only about backing up data or providing a tech solution that recovers data after disaster strikes.
 “The problem has never primarily been with tech recovery.
 They’ve been related to everything else,” Bedsole comments.
-“Business continuity is more involved and dependent on a myriad of issues than DR will ever be.”
-So, you should view backup and disaster recovery solutions as tools that are part of an all-encompassing BC plan.
+“Business continuity is more involved and dependent on many issues than DR will ever be.”
+So, you should view backup and disaster recovery solutions as tools in an all-encompassing BC plan.

 A Business Continuity Plan Isn’t the Last Deliverable